 - The Flying Location to use on any intended flying day will be determined on arrival at Longham Reservoirs.
 The Duty Warden will advise on any restrictions that are in place.
 Flying shall only take place from one Flying Location at a time.

 MODEL FLYING RULES

-- The only models permitted to fly at Longham Reservoir 2 are radio controlled electric-powered, propeller driven, fixed-wing flying boats and floatplanes not exceeding a weight limit of 7kg.
+- The only models permitted to fly at Longham Lakes 2 are radio controlled electric-powered, propeller driven, fixed-wing flying boats and floatplanes not exceeding a weight limit of 7kg.
 (Exemptions - for ducted fan or overweight models for example - may be granted for specific occasions by the Duty Warden providing that an additional Club member is present to observe)

-- The Flying Area shall be over the water of Longham Reservoir 2 only.
-Flying over the land area surrounding Longham Reservoir 2, the fishing reservoir to the North (Longham Reservoir 1), or any dwelling, public footpath, car park or other public area is strictly forbidden.
+- The Flying Area shall be over the water of Longham Lake 2 only.
+Flying over the land area surrounding Longham Lake 2, the fishing reservoir to the North (Longham Lake 1), or any dwelling, public footpath, car park or other public area is strictly forbidden.

 - The Pits is the area at each Flying Location where radio control equipment can be switched on and model planes set up and ground tested.
 None of these activities may take place outside the Pits area (except for models using 2.4GHz equipment).